chrisboakes/renovate-debug/README.md

 # Replicate renovate bug

-When `overrides` has a dependency out of date, the job fails to run:
+When `pnpm overrides` has a dependency out of date, the job fails to run:

 ```
 DEBUG: updateDependency error (branch="renovate/undici-6.x")